(Version 1.8)

 .

-The identifiers cd74 and cd80 refer to 74- and 80-minute CD-Rs or RWs.
-The identifiers dvd+r and dvd+rdl refer to DVD+R/RW and DVD+R DL.
-Standard capacities are not available for DVD-R/RW or DVD-R DL.
+cd74 and cd80 refer to 74- and 80-minute CD-Rs or RWs. dvd+r and dvd+rdl refer to DVD+R/RW and DVD+R DL.
+Standard capacities are not available for DVD-R/RW or DVD-R DL. bd-r is single-layer Blu-ray.

 The –p option will set the permissions on directories and executable files to rwxr-xr-x and on non-executable files to rw-r--r--.
 (Although the archive will be read-only, making files unwritable by owner creates more trouble than it is worth.)
 For iso and isoj this option has no effect.